Submission must be made to Tabula by your specified deadline. No hard copies are required.

-All projects should have a copy of the submission pro-forma (see link on RHS of this page) bound in the front of the dissertation.
+All projects should have a copy of the submission pro-forma (see link on RHS of this page) in the front of the dissertation.

-Any dissertations received after the stated deadline will be subject to a late penalty of 3% points per working day late, up to a maximum of 10 working days late.
+Any dissertations received after the stated deadline will be subject to a late penalty deduction of 3 marks per working day late, up to a maximum of 10 working days late.
 After this period the work may be counted as a non-submission.
 The only exception to this will be where students have justifiable reasons for applying for (and being granted) an extension to their submission date .
 It is for this reason that students are urged to plan their submission timetable in advance, allowing plenty of time to cover unforeseen circumstances.

 Note - submission after the deadline time on the submission day will count as 1 day late.